 Explore cultural traditions, Chinese folklore, horticulture updates, Lan Su News, and more on our blog.

-12 Flower Goddesses 21 and over after hours calligraphy celebration Chinese Culture Chinese New Year Chinese Scholars Chinese Tea Chrysanthemum Festival Dongzhi dragon dance events fashion flowers games Garden Shop Gong Fu Tea handcraft horticulture Incense Art kids & family Kunqu opera Lantern Viewing Lion Dance Lotus Lunar New Year Mid-Autumn Festival music Narcissus performances plants Qing Gong retail sister city Suzhou sweet osmanthus symbolism Tea Culture tea tasting The Moon Rabbit tours wintersweet workshop Year of the Horse
+12 Flower Goddesses 21 and over after hours calligraphy celebration Chinese Calligraphy Chinese Culture Chinese New Year Chinese Tea Chrysanthemum Festival chrysanthemums cosplay craft Demo Dongzhi dragon dance events fashion Feng Shui flowers games Gong Fu Tea horticulture kids & family Lantern Viewing Lion Dance Lotus Lunar New Year Mid-Autumn Festival music Narcissus performances plants plum plum blossom Sensory Friendly sweet osmanthus symbolism Tea Culture tea tasting The Moon Rabbit tours traditions workshop Year of the Horse

 Elegant and pure, the narcissus is subtle but eye-catching Narcissus tazetta subsp. tazetta (crab-claw narcissus) forced in January The power of a forced bulb indoors!
 Although we, living in the 21st century, might assume